-Product FeaturesClarinol is nothing more than conjugated linoleic acid or CLA.
+Product FeaturesInnobio is a branded form of conjugated linoleic acid or CLA.
 CLA is commonly used as a fat burner.
 There have been supplements containing just CLA, often in the form of Tonalin, making the same claims as Quadralean.
 Unfortunately, these fat loss claims are not supported with research.
 The research completed on CLA proves a movement of weight from fat to lean muscle when taken by people who are already fit.
 There is no weight loss as the amount of weight lost in fat is regained in lean muscle.
-Garcinia cambogia is supposed to suppress your appetite and enhance your mood.
-There is no evidence this Quadralean ingredient has any effect on either.
-Garcinia cambogia has been included in supplements being investigated for harmful side effects, including liver damage.
-There is no proof that garcinia cambogia was associated with the side effects, but there’s no evidence to the contrary either.
-Raspberry ketones in Quadralean are a hoax and nothing more.
-When promoted on television by Dr. Oz the worth went crazy for the supplement.
-There is absolutely no evidence that raspberry ketones have any effect on weight loss or fat loss.
-The remaining ingredients in Quadralean are carnitines.
-Carnitines are used by the body in the process of using fat for energy.
-The body uses carnitines consumed in food for the process.
-More carnitine is not going to boost the effect.
-There are some claims that carnitine will promote athletic prowess, but these claims are not substantiated with research.
+The remaining ingredients in Quadralean include chromium and acetyl-l carnitine.
+Acetyl-l-carnitine is used by the body in the process of using fat for energy.
+More is not going to boost the effect.
+There are some claims that acetyl-l-carnitine will promote athletic prowess, but these claims are not substantiated with research.

 Advantages of Quadralean